w3f/polkadot-wiki/docs/learn/learn-accounts.md

 address generation tool.
 This makes the addresses compatible across Substrate-based chains as long as you convert the format.

+As of Runtime 28, the default [address format](learn-accounts.md##address-format) is the [`MultiAddress`](https://github.com/paritytech/substrate/blob/master/primitives/runtime/src/multiaddress.rs) type.
+This `enum` is a multi-format address wrapper for on-chain accounts and allows us to describe Polkadot's default address format to represent many different address types.
+This includes 20 byte, 32 byte, and arbitrary raw byte variants.
+It also allows an enhancement to the original [`indices`](learn-accounts.md##indices) look up.

 > Many wallets allow you to convert between formats.
 Stand-alone tools exist as well, you can find
 > them in the [address coversion tools](#address-conversion-tools) section.